AbhyasKanaujia/Driver-Registration-DApp/README.md

 2. Duplicate this file and rename it to .env
 3. Open .env
 4. Go to [the Alchemy dashboard](http://dashboard.alchemy.com)
-5. Click on "View Key" for the Vehicle Registration app
+5. Click on "View Key" for the Driver Registration app
 6. Copy the "HTTPS" link
 7. Replace `API_URL` in _.env_
 8. Follow this official tutorial by MetaMask on [How to reveal your Secret Recovery Phrase](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-reveal-your-Secret-Recovery-Phrase)